World Cup 2018 Predictions: Updated Final Picks Before Monday's Knockout Play

 Roberto Martinez sounds very confident ahead of Belgium's round of 16 clash with Japan https://t.co/dPS5MnDrFF

 Sweden and Switzerland both rely on solid defensive play and high intensity in midfield, setting up a battle of strengths on Tuesday.

-On paper, Die Nati have the edge in talent―they are ranked sixth in the world, after all―but Sweden have all kinds of momentum and a reputation as a giant killer at this point.
+On paper, Die Nati have the edge in talent―they are sixth in the FIFA world rankings―but Sweden have all kinds of momentum and a reputation as a giantkiller at this point.

-They beat France and knocked out the Netherlands and Italy in qualifying, and already dispatched of 2014 champions Germany in the group stages.
+They beat France and knocked out the Netherlands and Italy in qualifying for the finals, and they have already finished ahead of 2014 champions Germany in the group stage.

-The final outing will be between Colombia and England, and that tie became a lot more intriguing when it became clear James Rodriguez should be good to go:
+The final outing will be between Colombia and England, and that tie became a lot more intriguing when it became clear James Rodriguez should be fit to play:

 BBC Sport @BBCSport